 All meals are served with bread and pickle and we also had a water each.

-After the dinner date, Ola and I walked romantically through the Stare Miasto in Gdansk and spoke of how we would meet in St. Petersburg (a city I have yet to visit oddly) and how Ola would take me to some cafes and bars and on a tour of her town, Starogard Gdanski.
-I later toured Starogard, and made the front page of her local newspaper, became suicidal, went missing and later dated another girl from nearby.
+After the dinner date, my travel contact and I walked romantically through the Stare Miasto in Gdansk and spoke of how we would next meet in St. Petersburg in Russia and how my travel contact would take me to some cafes and bars and on a tour of her town, Starogard Gdanski.
+I later toured Starogard, and made the front page of her local newspaper and later dated another girl from nearby.
 The memories though, are saved for this table here…

-Oh and the spot where Ola romantically kissed me launching lips upon a tourist who was none the wiser.
-That was me, that was Ola “Aleksandra” Mueller.
+Oh and there was also that spot where a fellow tourist romantically kissed me launching lips upon a tourist who was none the wiser.
+That was me, that was a tourist I met.
 Where once we dated, where once we kissed.

-I was dining out with Polish – Russian translator, clothes shop assistant and traveller, Ola “Aleksandra” Mueller.
-The meal was not sponsored, and you can check out Ola’s profile here, she will also feature in my Dlaczego kochamy polske? series.
+I was dining out with Polish – Slavic – Russian translator, clothes shop assistant and fellow tourist.
+The meal was not sponsored, and you can check out my travel contact’s profile here, she will also feature in my Dlaczego kochamy polske? series.